rdkcentral/rdkservices/Timer/doc/TimerPlugin.md

 <a name="method.getTimerStatus"></a>
 ## *getTimerStatus <sup>method</sup>*

 Gets the status of the specified timer.
+### Events
+ No Events.

 ### Parameters